 The school organises a wide range of events and activities to provide information and inspire students:

-- Opportunities to listen and interact with external speakers from a range of occupations and professions through assemblies and SMSC lessons
+- Opportunities to listen and interact with external speakers from a range of occupations and professions through assemblies and PSHE lessons

 - Inspiring Men and Women week through assemblies

 - “Take your sons and daughters to work day “ an opportunity for Year 10 to experience the “world of work”

 - Annual Careers and Apprenticeship Fair involving a range of both local and national business representatives